UPDATE: The 2020 rules and steps for Medicaid are largely the same as they have been in recent years.

 - Families with children under the age of 21

 - Singled and married patients ages 59 to 64 with temporary disabilities (including those caring for children or disabled persons, victims of domestic violence and those currently undergoing any alcohol- or drug-related treatments)

 - Those with Special Medical Assistance conditions

-Now that you have reviewed the types of patients who are eligible for Medicaid, you must read through some general Medicaid requirements.
+Now that you have reviewed the types of patients who are eligible for Medicaid, you must read through the various established Medicaid requirements.
 Medicaid eligibility requirements can vary by state, but there are some specifications which apply nationwide.
-Those requirements for Medicaid apply in Pennsylvania, and include the below:

 What are the Medicaid application guidelines in regard to income?
 Your income requirements for Medicaid take several factors into consideration.
 Medicaid income requirements take into account wages (though certain deductions can apply), dividends, interest, Social Security, pensions, veterans’ benefits and the income of your live-in spouse.